Luke Richardson: Montreal Canadiens

-On July 7, 2018, Richardson joined the Montreal Canadiens as an assistant coach to Claude Julien.
-On June 19, 2021, he temporarily served as head coach in game 3 of the Stanley Cup Semifinals against the Vegas Golden Knights when interim head coach Dominique Ducharme entered isolation after testing positive for COVID-19.
+On July 7, 2018, he joined the Montreal Canadiens as an assistant coach to Claude Julien.
+On June 19, 2021, he temporarily served as head coach in game 3 through the remainder of the Stanley Cup Semifinals against the Vegas Golden Knights when interim head coach Dominique Ducharme entered isolation after testing positive for COVID-19.
+With Ducharme participating virtually, Richardson led the team to win the series and move forward to the 2021 Stanley Cup Finals.

 Chicago Blackhawks

 On June 27, 2022, Richardson was named by the Chicago Blackhawks as their 40th head coach in franchise history.
+Despite a challenging first two seasons as head coach in which the team went a combined 49–102–13, Richardson was praised for his managerial abilities despite working with a weak roster.
+On December 5, 2024 the Blackhawks fired Richardson after tallying a league-worst 18 points through the first 26 games of the season.

+Nashville Predators

+On June 24, 2025, Richardson was named assistant coach of the Nashville Predators under head coach Andrew Brunette.

 International

 On October 7, 2016, Richardson was named assistant coach for Canada at the Deutschland-Cup.
-In December 2016, he served as head coach of Canada at the Spengler Cup in Switzerland, leading Canada to its 14th title at the event.
+In December 2016, he served as head coach of Canada at the Spengler Cup in Davos, Switzerland, leading Canada to its 14th title at the event.

 International play

-Before he started his NHL career, Richardson played for Team Canada in 1987 and was involved in the infamous Punch-up in Piestany brawl.
+Before he began a NHL career, he played for Canada national junior team in 1987 and was part of the infamous Punch-up in Piestany brawl.

 Personal life

-Richardson and his wife Stephanie raised two daughters, Daron and Morgan.
+Richardson and his wife Stephanie had two daughters, Daron and Morgan.
 On November 13, 2010, Daron died by suicide at the family home in Ottawa.
-Five days later, 5,600 mourners attended a celebration of life ceremony for her at Scotiabank Place.
+Five days later, 5,600 mourners attended a celebration of life ceremony for her at Scotiabank Place in Kanata, Ontario.
 The Philadelphia Flyers, one of Richardson's former teams, held a moment of silence before their game against the Senators on November 15.
-On February 2, 2011, the Richardsons, the Royal Ottawa Foundation for Mental Health, the Sens Foundation and the Ottawa Senators announced the creation of a program to inspire conversations about youth mental health.
+On February 2, 2011, the Richardsons, the Royal Ottawa Foundation for Mental Health, the Senators Foundation and the Ottawa Senators announced the creation of a program to inspire conversations about youth mental health.
 Known as "Do it for Daron", the hope was to honour her memory while raising money to prevent teenage suicide.
-Luke and Stephanie were decorated with the Meritorious Service Cross for their efforts in 2018.
+Luke and Stephanie Richardson were awarded the Meritorious Service Cross for their efforts in April 2017.

-During the 2011–12 Canada women's national ice hockey team season, Richardson's daughter Morgan was a member of the Canadian National Under-18 team that participated in a three-game series against the United States in August 2011.
+During the 2011–12 Canada women's national ice hockey team season, Richardson's daughter Morgan was a member of the Canadian National Under-18 team which played a three-game series against the United States in August 2011.

-Richardson is the uncle of current Ottawa Senators defenceman Jakob Chychrun.
+Richardson is the uncle of Washington Capitals defenceman Jakob Chychrun.